microsoft/AICentral/README.md

 - Prompt and usage logging to Azure Monitor
   - **Works for streaming endpoints as-well as non-streaming**
 - Intelligent Routing
+  - Endpoint Selector that favours endpoints reporting higher available capacity
   - Random endpoint selector
   - Prioritised endpoint selector with fallback
   - Lowest Latency endpoint selector
-- Can proxy asynchronous requests such as Azure OpenAI Image Generation across fleets of servers
+- Can proxy asynchronous requests such as Azure OpenAI DALLE2 Image Generation across fleets of servers
 - Custom consumer OAuth2 authorisation
 - Can mint JWT time-bound and consumer-bound JWT tokens to make it easy to run events like Hackathons without blowing your budget
 - Circuit breakers and backoff-retry over downstream AI services